 If you’re feeling stuck, here are a few hobby ideas to get your list started:

-Sometimes the best way to bring purpose back into your daily life is by spending some of your time giving back to others.
-Volunteering is an excellent pastime, and you can tailor it specifically for you and your personality.
+Sometimes, the best way to bring purpose back into your daily life is by spending some time giving back to others.
+Volunteering is an excellent pastime; you can tailor it specifically for you and your personality.

-If you’re someone who loves working with children, volunteering with kids at a church or school can be a great outlet.
+Volunteering with kids at a church or school can be a great outlet if you love working with children.
 For people who love cooking, volunteering at a local soup kitchen can play to their strengths.

 No matter what you love to do or who you enjoy working with, you can find a way to spend time volunteering and making a difference in the lives of others.
 Here are a few other ideas of places you could volunteer: